amimoto-ami/elasticommerce-search-form/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-This plugin is that WooComerce product search replace WordPress DB with Elasticsearch.
+This plugin replaces WordPress DB with Elasticsearch in WooCommerce product search.

 == Description ==
-Add much extensions and power-up WooCommerce.
+Elasticommerce Search Form adds extra extensions and powers up WooCommerce.

-We adopted the Elasticsearch to search engine.
-You can also search, such as a custom field by replacing the WordPress of standard search function.
-The accuracy of the product search feature dramatically improves in WooCommerce.
+We adopted Elasticsearch as the search engine.
+Searching becomes more refined by allowing search in custom fields by replacing WordPress standard search function.
+The accuracy of product search feature is dramatically improved in WooCommerce.

 = Contributors =
 * [Horike Takahiro](http://profiles.wordpress.org/horike)